arraniri46/arraniri46/README.md

 - 👋 Hi, I’m @arraniri46, based in Medan, Sumatera Utara
-- 👀 I’m interested in ML and Javascript Stack
+- 👀 I’m interested ML and DevOps
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning backend tech and devops

-- 📫 How to reach me:
+📫 How to reach me:
 - LinkedIn : https://www.linkedin.com/in/garda-ar-51a72686/
 - Instagram : @arraniri46